Lemon Cheesecake Cookies

 Please see the recipe card below for the complete recipe, including measurements and bake time!

 STEP ONE: Add the cream cheese and sugar to a small bowl.
 Mix on medium-high speed with an electric mixer until fluffy and the sugar has dissolved, about 2 minutes.
 Then mix in the lemon zest.
-Scoop the cheesecake filling into 16, 2 teaspoon portions onto a small parchment paper lined baking sheet.
+Scoop the cheesecake filling into 16, 2 tsp portions onto a small parchment paper lined baking sheet.
 Freeze the cheesecake balls until they are frozen and very firm.

 STEP TWO: In a medium bowl, whisk together the flour, baking soda, baking powder and salt.
 Then set aside the flour mixture.